 Community Education provides classes to youth and their families that target the following topics:

-Bullies, Targets, and Bystanders: For centuries, teasing and bullying among school-aged youth were considered as a normal rite of passage before entering into adulthood.
+Taking an Active Stand Against Bullying: For centuries, teasing and bullying among school-aged youth were considered as a normal rite of passage before entering into adulthood.
 Nowadays, many kids and teens who receive a daily dose of cruel treatment from their peers can be left feeling scared and helpless.
 As a result, parents and guardians may believe that they are unable to help their child.
 In this 2 ½ hour overview workshop, we will discuss the different types of bullying including who is more likely to bully, who is more likely to be bullied, the difference between bullying and harassment, and some effective strategies on how to recognize and prevent youth bullying.

-The Parents Guide to Teaching Anger Management: This three-hour overview workshop explains to parents and guardians the five approaches toward understanding what anger is, what anger does to us, and provides practical techniques and daily relaxation exercises that caregivers can use to help them and their child better manage anger and unwanted stress.
+The Parents Guide to Teaching Anger Management: This two-part six hour overview workshop explains to parents and guardians the five approaches toward understanding what anger is, what anger does to us, and provides practical techniques and daily relaxation exercises that caregivers can use to help them and their child better manage anger and unwanted stress.
 Caregivers will also receive supplemental materials taken from both the Preteen (ages 9-12) and Teen (ages 13-18) 4-part PAtMA courses to help promote anger management and Stress Management in their home.
 The workshop runs once a month alongside the Preteen and Teen PAtMA series and is also available in Spanish.
 We highly encourage that parents and guardians take this workshop if enrolling their child into the Preteen or Teen PAtMA series.

 For more information, contact The Children’s Cabinet’s Community Education Program Coordinator & Instructor, Richie Neils, at 775-352-8090.